james-webdev/we-do-app/README.md

-# WeDo App
+# We-Do App

 ## About

-WeDo is a collaborative parenting app designed to help partners track and reward parenting actions.
+We-Do is a collaborative parenting app designed to help partners track and reward parenting actions.
 The app allows users to:

 - Record parenting actions they've completed
 - Send brownie points to their partner as appreciation